gridgain/yardstick/README.md

 For example:
 `bin/benchmark-servers-stop.sh config/benchmark.properties`

+### Starting remote servers and a benchmark at once
+If there's need to run many benchmarks or some benchmark with different configurations then this can be done by using `bin/benchmark-run-all.sh` script.
+This script starts benchmark servers on remote machines, runs benchmark driver and stops the servers on remote machines after the driver finished his job.
+This procedure is performed for all configurations defined in run properties file.

 ### Properties and command line arguments

 The following properties can be defined in benchmark properties file: